BartJongejan/Bracmat/README.md

 The Bracmat source code has no other dependencies than what is provided by Standard C. Building bracmat from source is extremely simple, e.g.:

+    cd singlesource
-    gcc bracmat.c xml.c json.c unicaseconv.c unichartypes.c
+    gcc bracmat.c -lm

 You can also use the Makefile, which is in the src directory.

+Bracmat requires a C99 compatible compiler since 2023.
+The older compilers mentioned below will no longer be able to compile Bracmat.

 Bracmat has been compiled and run on the following platforms:

 * Windows
-    * All versions, compiled with 32 bit VC 6.0 and newer, BCC 5.02, tcc.
+    * Compiled with 32 bit VC 6.0 and newer, BCC 5.02, tcc.
     * A 16 bit version existed until version 2.8
-    * Bracmat can be compiled to 64 bits.
+    * Bracmat can be compiled for 64 bit platforms.
 This gives faster multiplication of very large numbers.
 * RISC-OS (Norcroft C ver 3)
 * EPOC 5  (Psion 5mx, Ericsson MC218: gcc)
 * HP-UNIX (gcc, cc)